shaunpersad/docker-tutorial/README.md

 As it stands right now, each time you add or modify your source files, you'll need to rebuild the image and rerun the container.

-In part 2 (coming soon), we will explore how to get around this so that your app updates automatically when you modify the source code.
+In part 2, we will explore how to get around this so that your app updates automatically when you modify the source code.

 We will also get more in-depth with Docker Compose and how to use it to build more complex environments.

+Head to Part 2 now! [https://github.com/shaunpersad/docker-tutorial-pt2]